GEROGIANNIS/Resolution-Finder/README.md

 ### Example

-The example in the `main.cpp` file checks for resolutions with a 4:3 aspect ratio given a total of 38,400 pixels.
-The output will display all possible resolutions that meet this criterion.
+The example in the `main.cpp` file checks for resolutions with 4:3 and 16:9 aspect ratios given a total of 30,000 pixels.
+The output will display all possible resolutions that meet these criteria.

 #### Sample Output

 ```
+Finding resolutions with 4:3 aspect ratio:
-Resolutions with 4:3 aspect ratio and 30000 pixels:
+No resolutions found with 4:3 aspect ratio and 30000 pixels.

-200x150
+Finding resolutions with 16:9 aspect ratio:
+No resolutions found with 16:9 aspect ratio and 30000 pixels.
 ```

 ### Contributing